How To Stop Being Jealous of Other People

 Since the fall of mankind, jealousy has plagued us—just ask Cain—but we don’t have to succumb to the green devil.
 Read on for some thoughts on how to stop being jealous of other people.

-Jealousy has been a faithful—or or shall I say haunting—companion to mankind since the dawn of time.
-The first son born ever murdered his own brother because he was jealous of his little brother’s sacrifice to God.
+Jealousy has been a faithful—or shall I say haunting?—companion to mankind since the dawn of time.
+The first son ever born murdered his own brother because he was jealous of his little brother’s sacrifice to God.
 The very first son to live on this earth.

 Joseph was sold into slavery because of his brothers’ jealousy—spending years as a servant and even in prison.